kingjan1999/traefik-plugin-exception-authbasic/README.md

 ## Known Issues

-### Authentication Headers are Overwritten
+### Authorization Headers Are Overwritten

-Any additional authentication (for example when accessing APIs via a Bearer token from a IP on the allow list) will not work.
+Any additional authentication (for example when accessing APIs via a Bearer token from an IP on the allow list) will not work.
 This is because the plugin overwrites any existing `Authorization` header with the predefined credentials to make the basic auth middleware work.
-[As a workarkound, we can make a backup of the `Authorization` header and restore it later.](https://github.com/kingjan1999/traefik-plugin-exception-authbasic/issues/5).
+[As a workarkound, you can make a backup of the `Authorization` header and restore it later.](https://github.com/kingjan1999/traefik-plugin-exception-authbasic/issues/5).